 Why is this medication prescribed?

-Nilotinib is used to treat certain types of chronic myeloid leukemia (CML; a type of cancer of the white blood cells) who have recently found to have this condition in adults and children 1 year of age and older.
-It is also used to treat certain types of CML in adults whose disease could not be treated successfully with imatinib (Gleevec) or adults who cannot take imatinib because of side effects.
-Nilotinib is also used to treat certain types of CML in children 1 year of age or older whose disease could not be treated successfully with other tyrosine kinase inhibitor therapies or who cannot take these medications because of side effects.
+Nilotinib is used to treat certain types of chronic myeloid leukemia (CML; a type of cancer of the white blood cells).
 Nilotinib is in a class of medications called kinase inhibitors.
-It works by blocking the action of the abnormal protein that signals cancer cells to multiply.
+It works by blocking the action of the abnormal protein in cancer cells.
 This helps to stop or slow the spread of cancer cells.

 How should this medicine be used?

-Swallow the capsules whole with a glass of water; do not split, chew, or crush them.
+Swallow the capsules and tablets whole with a glass of water; do not split, chew, or crush them.
 If you are not able to swallow the capsules whole, mix the contents of a capsule in one teaspoon of applesauce.
 Swallow the mixture immediately (within 15 minutes.)
 Do not store the mixture for future use.
+Tell your doctor if you are not able to swallow the tablets whole.

 Your doctor may decrease your nilotinib dose or stop your treatment depending on how well the medication works for you and if you experience any side effects.
 Continue to take nilotinib even if you feel well.
 Do not stop taking nilotinib without talking to your doctor.